Multimagic series for cubes

 See also the multimagic series for squares

-As we have seen for the smallest bimagic cube, it may be interesting, in order to try to construct a p-multimagic cube of order-n, to find all the p-multimagic series of order n, that is to say the series of n different integers, from 1 to n3, having the correct magic, bimagic,... until p-multimagic sums (= S1, S2,...
+As we have seen for the smallest bimagic cube, it may be interesting, in order to try to construct a p-multimagic cube of order-n, to find all the p-multimagic series of order n, that is to say the series of n different integers, from 1 to n3, having the correct magic, bimagic,... to p-multimagic sums (= S1, S2,...
 Sp):

 So that means that: